 How to Use Facebook Privacy Settings

-These controls and techniques give users a measure of control over Facebook's data empire
+These controls and techniques give users a measure of control over how Facebook collects and uses personal data

 Below, you’ll find instructions on how to:

-- Protect your privacy on Facebook’s other products
+- Protect Your Privacy on Facebook’s Sibling Products

 'Clear' the Data Facebook Gets From Tracking You Around the Web

 Facebook collects a lot of data about you even when you’re not on Facebook.
 Hundreds of thousands of apps, websites, and other services send the company reams of information about what you’re doing on other parts of the internet—and sometimes even what you’re up to in the real world.

 When you use the Facebook mobile app, whether you’re scrolling through your news feed, tagging a family photo on the Golden Gate Bridge, or just leaving the app idling in the background, the company can collect data about your location to use for targeting ads.

 The most accurate source of location data can be controlled through your device’s location services settings.
 Adjusting that won’t stop the company from accessing your location entirely, though.
 Facebook admits it uses information such as your network connection to approximate your whereabouts for advertising purposes.
 But if you revoke the Facebook app’s location permission, the data available to the company will be less precise.